Rifat-007/academic-website/content/authors/admin/_index.md

 - Visitors
 ---

 I am Rifat Ibn Alam, a very enthusiastic individual about science, technology, and more specifically Computers which led me to pursue my career in the Computer Science domain.
 Currently, I am working as a Lecturer in the Computer Science department at American International University- Bangladesh.
-Till now I have published 5 research in international journals.